 In conjunction with these measures the EU has implemented restrictive measures on the Taliban and Al-Qaida network as specified by Council Regulation (EC) 881/2002 (as amended by Council Regulation (EU) 754/2011 (‘the Al-Qaida Regulation’) and Council Regulation (EU) 753/2011 (‘the Taliban Regulation’).

 These regulations include prohibitions on the technical advice, assistance or training related to military activities to any person, body or entity listed in Annex I to the Al-Qaida Regulation.
 They also prohibit technical assistance related to goods and technology listed in the Common Military List of the European Union to any person, group, undertaking or entity listed in Annex I of the Taliban Regulation.
 The Common Military List is pubilshed in th UK as the UK Military List, which forms part of the UK Strategic Export Control Lists.

 Both of these EU Council Regulations came into force on 2 August 2011 and are directly applicable in all EU member states (including the UK).

 The UK has subsequently introduced a new legislative order - the Export Control (Al-Qaida and Taliban Sanctions) Regulations 2011 - which came into force on 30 November 2011.

 This regulation creates new offences and penalties in respect of the EU restrictive measures directed at certain persons, groups and entities associated with the Al-Qaida network and with the Taliban in view of the situation in Afghanistan.

 Export licensing application statistics

-The government committees on Arms Export Controls examine the ECO’s expenditure, administration and policy on strategic exports.
+The government committees on Arms Export Controls examine the ECJU’s expenditure, administration and policy on strategic exports.
 You can read about the committees’ work and the reports they produce on the UK parliament website.